 Waltham Neighbors For Safe Solar

-Please send a check made out to Hill Law with “Lexington Solar” in the memo line.
-Also, include your email and/or cellphone number so they can let you know that they received your check.
-Mail your check to the volunteer who is coordinating payments for this lawsuit:
+To contribute write a check payable to Hill Law with “Lexington Solar'' in the memo line.
+Include your email and/or cellphone number and you will get a confirmation to know your check got to us.
+Mail your check to our check collection volunteer:

 Waltham, MA 02451

-FAQ: Why are you not a non-profit charitable corporation?
-Waltham Neighbors for Safe Solar looked into setting up a nonprofit with a Venmo account to collect money to pay the legal fees for the citizens’ lawsuit.
-Unfortunately, the expert attorneys we talked to said very clearly that we do not qualify as a nonprofit (501c-7) or charitable corporation (501c-3).
-Since neither we nor the citizen plaintiffs are a charitable organization your contributions are NOT tax deductible.
-All contributions must be checks written directly to Hill Law to pay the legal fees for this particular citizens’ lawsuit.
+It has been asked why are you not a non-profit charitable corporation?
+Waltham Neighbors for Safe Solar looked into setting up a nonprofit with a Venmo account to collect money to pay the legal fees for the ‘citizens’ lawsuit.
+The legal advice we received on this is we do not qualify as a nonprofit or charitable corporation.
+Since neither Waltham Neighbors for Safe Solar nor the citizen plaintiffs are a charitable organization your contributions are NOT tax deductible.

 Clickable table of contents for this webpage